 Fareeha Janaan (16TH OF APRIL 1999- 18TH NOVEMBER 1999) is our daughter who died of an incurable childhood cancer at Great Ormond Street Children Hospital in London.
 The Janaan health is founded in the fond memory of our beloved daughter.

-The dream of Janaan Health begun since our fond beloved daughter died from an incurable childhood cancer despite all the effort from world’s best specialist care at great Ormond street children hospital in November 1999.
+The Janaan Health begun since our fond beloved daughter died from an incurable childhood cancer despite all the effort from world’s best specialist care at great Ormond street children hospital in November 1999.
 Saddened, helpless physicians fathers only consolation; Fareeha has been treated in the best centre with outmost effort , nothing else could have been done for her in this world;.
 The example of care I witnessed- the care ,the compassion and the empathy Fareeha and we have received as parents are and will always vivid in my mind.
 That should be the case in reality for each and every individual in the society, I believe always.

 I have always hope and dream of helping people who are disadvantaged due to the demographics, where they live in as an incidence, unprivileged ,what is not determined by the individuals.Baba Hafiz Mohammed Yusuf Ali always used to say to me ‘become a trained specialist doctor, gain wealth of experience and knowledge to help the needy who are desperate during their time in need’